 Wanting to get outdoors and enjoy mother nature?
 Then book your journey to The Catlins along the Southern Scenic Route.
 Boasting a rugged beauty and untouched quality that is magnetic.
 Here you’ll find a world of native forests fringed by high cliffs, deserted sandy beaches, pristine walks, cascading waterfalls, lighthouses and even a petrified forest.
 Home to many different wildlife; from native birds, to seals, sea lions, dolphins, and penguins The Catlins is an extraordinary destination to explore this Easter.

-If history and heritage is your thing, than you're in the right place!
-Our heritage is celebrated not just one day, but the whole month of March.
+If history and heritage is your thing, then you're in the right place!
+Our heritage is celebrated not just one day but the whole month of March.
 From open days at various museums, quiz nights and heritage tours, there is much to see and discover during Heritage Month.

 Discovered you have a wee bit of highlander in your roots during Heritage Month?
-Than the Te Anau Tartan Festival is the place to be (and even if you don't) this festival celebrates highland heritage for the whole family.
-From kiwi-style highland games to the iconic kilted mile running race all surrounded by the sights and sound of bagpipes.
-So wrap on some tartan and head on to Te Anau
+Then the Te Anau Tartan Festival is the place to be (and even if you don't); this festival celebrates highland heritage for the whole family.
+From kiwi-style highland games to the iconic kilted mile running race, surrounded by the sights and sound of bagpipes.
+So wrap on some tartan and head on to Te Anau.